-The attenuation of shielded power cable is caused by three phenomena: 1) skin effect loss of the conductors, 2) dielectric loss of the insulation, and 3) dielectric loss in the semicons.
+The attenuation of shielded power cable is caused by three phenomena, (i) skin effect loss of the conductors, (ii) dielectric loss of the insulation, and (iii) dielectric loss in the semicons.
 As a result of the large conductors employed in power cables, skin effect losses are normally negligible.
-For cables insulated with XLPE, which has very low dielectric loss, low frequency
+For cables insulated with XLPE, which has very low dielectric loss, low frequency losses are dominated by conductor resistance and dielectric loss while high frequency losses are dominated by